AGC considering whether to take further steps in City Harvest case: Shanmugam

 - Posted 08 Apr 2017 14:50

-Speaking to the media a day after the jail terms of six City Harvest Church leaders were more or less halved following an appeal, he said the AGC "strongly believed" that the sentences given out earlier at a lower court should have been higher, including the 8-year sentence for church founder Kong Hee.
+Speaking to the media a day after the jail terms of six City Harvest Church leaders were more or less halved following an appeal, he said the AGC believed that the sentences given out earlier at a lower court should have been higher, including the eight-year sentence for church founder Kong Hee.
 The six had been found guilty of misappropriating S$50 million of church funds.

 Mr Shanmugam said of the AGC: “They told the Government they were appealing and their reasons – and why the sentence was low.
 And the Government thought so too – the sentences in our view, were too low."